jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_sql.md

 folder: ConnectSQLServer
 ---

-1. Select a plan from the possible plans.
-Click **More** to see more plans.

-   {% include imageClient.html file="pane_optimizerplan_selectsqlplan.png" alt="Plan" %}

-2. Click to show a visualization or SQL of the selected plan.
+Click to show visualization or SQL for the selected session.

-{% include inline_imageClient.html file="tb_optimizerplan_plan.png" alt="Plan" %} | Click to show a Visualization of the selected plan.
+{% include inline_imageClient.html file="tb_optimizerplan_plan.png" alt="Plan" %} | Click to show Visualization.
-{% include inline_imageClient.html file="tb_optimizerplan_sql.png" alt="SQL" %} | Click to show SQL for the selected plan.
+{% include inline_imageClient.html file="tb_optimizerplan_sql.png" alt="SQL" %} | Click to show SQL.

+If the selected session is "running" then you will see an option to **View SQL for Batch**.